AdGuard vs. Adblock Plus 2025: One Blocks More Than Just Ads

 AdGuard's AdBlock Tester results (100/100)

 Cover Your Tracks tests to see how effectively you’re hiding from online trackers.
-AdGuard scored 2.5/3, whereas Adblock Plus failed its Cover Your Tracks tests with a goose egg 0/3 score.
+AdGuard scored 2.5/3, and Adblock Plus matched it with a 2.5/3 score.

 In addition, Can You Block It gives another comprehensive look into the effectiveness of your ad blocker.
 Previously, Adblock Plus failed to block the banner ads, and it showed us an interstitial ad.
-During recent testing, it was able to block at least one ad type.
+During recent testing, it was able to block all three types of ads.

 Adblock Plus's Can You Block It test results (3/3)